 The University of Toronto is inviting applications for Strong Data Science Scholarship to study in Canada.
-The grant is available to pursue secondary and post-secondary students.
+The Scholarship is available to pursue secondary and post-secondary students.

-The aim of award is to provide financial help to the students interested in pursuing a career in data science.
+The aim of Scholarship is to provide financial help to the students interested in pursuing a career in data science.

 User Review( votes)